 Once triploid trout have hatched, they can be raised like diploid trout and released as stocker fish.

-What triploid trout are used for
+How triploid trout are used

 Triploid fish can be a great tool for biologists.
 Like many hybrid fish, triploids are sterile.
 There are two very useful purposes for sterile fish: as infertile predators and to maintain the genetic purity of wild stocks.